Do you have a yoga blog?

 Your yoga blog allows you to expand on your teachings or share new information you’ve learned.

-What message of yoga can you share with them but just in a different way – outside of the studio – on your yoga blog?
+What message can you share with them but just in a different way – outside of the studio – on your yoga blog?

 Having a good understanding and connection to why you’re starting a yoga blog will help you to continue to feel inspired and motivated to work on your yoga blog.